WillEastham/prework-study-guide/README.md

 ## Description

-THis application was built to serve as an initial learning point for some of the basics of learning to code.
+This application was built to serve as an initial learning point for some of the basics of learning to code.
 As a newcomer to this field, I built this Prework Study Guide to allow quick and easy access to some of the notes I have taken along my own journey so far.
 As I built this application, I learned about debugging, applying JavaScript functions, and so much more.

 ## Installation